r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       1º - encode the command you want to obfuscate echo "route -n" | base64

-      2º - copy the encoded string
+      2º - copy the encoded string to paste it on your script cm91dGUgLW4K
-      cm91dGUgLW4K

-      3º - Insert the follow lines into our bash script string=`echo "cm91dGUgLW4K" | base64 -d`
+      3º - Insert the follow lines into your bash script string=`echo "cm91dGUgLW4K" | base64 -d`
-      $string   <-- execute the base64 decoded string (system call)
+      $string   <-- execute the base64 decoded string (system call) at runtime

 ![bash obfuscation](http://i.cubeupload.com/bqoYPE.png)